rackerlabs/technical-blog/_posts/2019-12-11-set-up-oracle-access-manager-for-ebusiness-suite.md

 *Image source:* [https://docs.oracle.com/cd/E26401_01/doc.122/e22952/T156458T580814.htm](https://docs.oracle.com/cd/E26401_01/doc.122/e22952/T156458T580814.htm)

-When an unauthenticated user attempts to access a protected EBS resource, the user is directed to the EBS AccessGate application, which is a Java EE application responsible for mapping a single sign-on (SSO) user to an EBS user and creating the EBS session for that user.
+When an unauthenticated user attempts to access a protected EBS resource, the user is directed to the EBS AccessGate application, which is a Java Enterprise Edition (EE) application responsible for mapping a single sign-on (SSO) user to an EBS user and creating the EBS session for that user.
 AccessGate is deployed to a WebLogic Server instance and is separate from EBS.

-EBS AccessGate is protected by the OAM server, and the system reroutes the authentication request to a separate HTTP Server with WebGate installed.
+EBS AccessGate is protected by the OAM server and the system reroutes the authentication request to a separate HTTP Server with WebGate installed.

 After a user is initially authenticated by OAM, EBS AccessGate picks up the